rakia drink

 • Organic origin.

-• Turbidity of organic origin is mainly due to increased amounts of tannin, ethanolignin, dextran, and other organic compounds.
-In such cases, rakia is clarified with gelatin, egg white, or bentonite.
-At home, egg white is preferred, because it does not cause over-clarification, the same is for gelatin.
+• The turbidity of organic origin is mainly due to increased amounts of tannin, ethanolignin, dextran, and other organic compounds.
+Rakia is clarified with gelatin, egg white, or bentonite in such cases.
+Egg white is preferred at home because it does not cause over-clarification; the same applies to gelatin.

 • Non-organic origin.

 • Increased content of iron, copper (copper), and calcium.
 The latter occurs when using hard water for alcohol degree correction.
-Turbidity may also occur in cases where a large amount of water was introduced once.
-To prevent this turbidity is recommended to use distilled water and import to small portions, in the form of a thin stream with constant stirring of the brandy.
+Turbidity may also appear in cases where a large amount of water was introduced once.
+To prevent this turbidity, it is recommended to use distilled water and import it in small portions, in the form of a thin stream with constant stirring of the brandy.

 • White clouding of brandy.

 • Although rare, sometimes brandy comes out of the pot with slight whitish turbidity.
-The reason for this phenomenon may be due to the material to be boiled or the distillation regime.
-In such cases it is not requires processing (clarification).
-When aged in a wooden container or in a glass container with added wood, the brandy clears spontaneously.
+This phenomenon may be due to the material to be boiled or the distillation regime.
+In such cases, it does not require processing (clarification).
+The brandy clears spontaneously when aged in a wooden or glass container with added wood.

-• Sometimes if the color has a blueish, greenish, brownish hue, the reason might be as a result of the interaction with the material of the fermentation vats (copper or iron), which means the rakia has absorbed some of these elements.
+• Sometimes, suppose the colour has a blueish, greenish, or brownish hue.
+In that case, the reason might be the interaction with the material of the fermentation vats (copper or iron), which means the rakia has absorbed some of these elements.
 The best containers for fermentation are wooden and plastic.

-To clarify rakia at home is not easy, and according to prof. Tzakov is impossible, but here is one recipe from his book “DIY Quality homemade rakia -the secretes of Prof. D. Tzakov.”
+To clarify, making rakia at home is not easy, and according to Prof. Tzakov, it is impossible, but here is one recipe from his book “DIY Quality Homemade Rakia—the Secret of Prof. D. Tzakov.”

 Clarification with Egg White